U.S. to launch probe into Argentina, Indonesia biodiesel imports

-WASHINGTON/JAKARTA (Reuters) - The United States said on Thursday it would start an investigation into imports of biodiesel from Indonesia and Argentina for possible dumping and subsidisation.
+WASHINGTON/JAKARTA (Reuters) - The United States said on Thursday it would start an investigation into imports of biodiesel from Indonesia and Argentina for possible dumping and subsidization.

 The U.S. International Trade Commission is scheduled to make a preliminary decision by May 8 on whether such imports hurt U.S. producers, the U.S. commerce department said in a statement.